Bliksempie/fractured-world/chronicles/009-uninfected-fragments.md

 **Earlygame**: A fortified colony founded by survivors in former Canada.
 Trade routes beginning to stabilize.

-> "We don’t light fires anymore.
+> "We don't light fires anymore.
 We burn intention."
 <!-- /fragment-meta -->

 <!-- fragment-meta